flukejones/asusctl/README.md

 See `CONTRIBUTING.md`.
 Additionally, also do `cargo clean` and `cargo test` on first checkout to ensure the commit hooks are used (via `cargo-husky`).

+Generation of the bindings with `make bindings` requires `typeshare` to be installed.

+Dbus introsepction XML requires with `make introspection` requires `anime_sim` to be running before starting `asusd`.

 # OTHER

 ## Supporting more laptops